 - Session Length: 3 hours or less (depending on how quickly you finish your work)

-- Location: Experimental or Computer labs (ECF)
+- Location: Experimental labs or Computer labs (ECF)

 - Class Size: Around 40 students or less